ermaccer/I2Hook/README.md

 ## NOTE

-Since some people might use this plugin for 60 fps patch only, I've added an option in the .ini which activates FPS patch only and ignores all other features.
-Set **b60FPSModeOnly** in ini to true to enable.

-Alternatively, download the `_60only.zip` archive.
+Since some people might use this plugin for 60 fps patch only, download the `_60only.zip` archive.

 # Controller Support
 Any XInput compatible gamepad should work.